vitessio/website/content/en/docs/15.0/reference/programs/vtctl/shards.md

 ### InitShardPrimary

+This command has been deprecated.
+Please use PlannedReparentShard instead.

 Sets the initial primary for a shard.
 Will make all other tablets in the shard replicas of the provided primary.
 WARNING: this could cause data loss on an already replicating shard.
-PlannedReparentShard or EmergencyReparentShard should be used instead.

 #### Example